 It’s been two days since Microsoft unveiled their next-gen gaming console, the Xbox One, and the press hasn’t exactly been great.
 Despite a list of impressive and innovative features, fans and pundits alike have found plenty to criticize.
 A recent IGN poll has shown that almost 75% of surveyed gamers were disappointed with the headlining event.
 From the lack of backwards compatibility to a shortage of announced games, Microsoft has done little to quell the fears of its most avid followers.
+If you want to easily stream your games to your TV, you should also read our review of Maingear’s drift stream machine: 4K games for your TV.
 Wondering why the entire gaming industry seems to be up in arms?
 Here’s a list of the Xbox One’s absolute worst features and inclusions:

 1. Mandatory Game Installation